Aggregate classifier statistics calculator

 Parameters

-• bool_tables (bool) – If True, creates boolean output tables.
+• bool_tables (Optional[bool]) – If True, creates boolean output tables.
+Default: True.

-• summary_tables (bool) – If True, creates summary tables including approximate location of eye of observer and the location of observed body-parts and frames when observation was detected.
+• summary_tables (Optional[bool]) – If True, creates summary tables including approximate location of eye of observer and the location of observed body-parts and frames when observation was detected.
+Default: False.

-• aggregate_statistics_tables (bool) – If True, summary statistics tables of how much time each animal spent observation the other animals.
+• aggregate_statistics_tables (Optional[bool]) – If True, creates summary statistics tables of how much time each animal spent observing the other animals.
+Default: False.

 >>> directing_analyzer = DirectingOtherAnimalsAnalyzer(config_path='MyProjectConfig')